-Beginning with students who entered grade 9 in the 2011-2012 school year, EOC assessments administered for the following courses and replace the exit-level test as mentioned above: English I, English II, Algebra I, Geometry, Algebra II, Biology, Chemistry, Physics, World Geography, World History, and United States History.
-Students graduating under the Minimum Program must take EOC assessments only for courses in which they are enrolled and for which there is an EOC assessment.
-Each student will be required to achieve certain scores on the applicable EOC assessments to graduate, depending on the graduation program in which the student is enrolled.
+Beginning with students who entered grade 9 in the 2011-2012 school year, EOC assessments administered for the following courses and replace the exit-level test as mentioned above: English I, English II, Algebra I, Biology, and United States History.
+Students graduating under the Foundation High School Plan only without earning an Endorsement, must take EOC assessments only for courses in which they are enrolled and for which there is an EOC assessment.
+Each student will be required to achieve certain scores on the applicable EOC assessments to graduate.
 A student who has not achieved sufficient scores on the EOC assessments to graduate will have opportunities to retake the assessments.